codindb/epreuveDuFeu/README.md

 (Example: node tri.js 4 5 1 3 2)
 - Press Enter ↲
 - There you have it!
 Your numbers are sorted in descending order 👍

+## Rectangle

+- Run ```node rectangle.js c1.txt c2.txt``` in your favorite terminal
+- Press Enter ↲
+- Congrats you found it !!! 👏 👏 👏

+## Anagrammes

+- Run ```node anagrammes.js arbre fr.txt``` in your favorite terminal
+- Press Enter ↲
+- Yay, you found all the anagrams of the word 'arbre' in your fr.txt file❗️

+## Sudoku

+- Run ```node sudoku.js s.txt``` in your favorite terminal
+- Press Enter ↲
+- WTF ⁉️ This is witchcraft 🤯